d-evops-co/web/docs/index.markdown

 We assume you're here because you need DevOps, Cloud, CI/CD or Content Services for your web application or site.

 Or, perhaps you're here to read some blog posts.
-If so, simply scroll down
+If so, just look a little further down the page.
+There you go.